-Manual driver update – You can go to the manufacturer’s website, and search for the most recent driver.
+Manual driver update – You can go to the device/motherboard manufacturer’s website, and search for the most recent driver.
 After you download the correct driver that’s compatible with your Windows version, follow the on-screen instructions to install it manully.

 Automatic driver update – If you don’t have the time, patience or computer skills to update your audio drivers manually, you can, instead, do it automatically with Driver Easy.
 Driver Easy will automatically recognize your system and find the correct drivers for your exact audio device, and your Windows version, and it will download and install them correctly:

 1) Download and install Driver Easy.